Aliceindev/Aliceindev/README.md

 **`FullStack Developer`** **`Data Analyst`**

-- 👩 I'm 19 years old and I intend to focus on programming daily
+- 👩 I'm 19 years old and I intend to focus on programming dail

 - 👩‍💻 Higher education in Computer Science 2/8